-Iraqi ministerial delegation to visit Ankara for strategic talks
+Iraqi ministerial delegation visits Ankara for strategic talks

-ERBIL, Kurdistan Region - A high-level Iraqi delegation is set to meet with their Turkish counterparts on Thursday for talks on security and joint strategy plans between Ankara and Baghdad.
+ERBIL, Kurdistan Region - A high-level Iraqi delegation arrived in Ankara on Wednesday and is set to meet with their Turkish counterparts the following day for talks on security and joint strategy plans between Ankara and Baghdad.
 The meeting is the first between the two sides since Turkish President Recep Tayyip Erdogan’s historic visit to Iraq and the Kurdistan Region in April.

 The Turkish foreign ministry announced on Wednesday that Iraqi Foreign Minister Fuad Hussein is leading a delegation to meet with Turkish counterpart Hakan Fidan.